-Thai Massage, also known as Nuad Boran, is an ancient form of therapy that integrates elements of massage, yoga, Ayurveda, and martial arts into a bodywork session specifically designed for each individual.
+Thai Massage is an ancient form of therapy that integrates elements of massage, yoga, Ayurveda, and martial arts into a bodywork session specifically designed for each individual.
 The benefits of Thai Massage are vast - it has the capacity to relieve physical tension, relax the mind, and clear any stagnant energy residing in the body, resulting in better health and a more peaceful state of awareness.
 Learn more about Thai Massage.

 Samadhi Healing Arts is committed to sharing with the world the transformational effects of Thai Massage and other forms of therapeutic bodywork and somatic practices - whether it be through private sessions, certification programs and educational workshops, or through academic lectures.

 Mettā: Mettā is a Pali word that translates to "loving-kindness."
 Whenever the great Thai Massage master Asokananda was asked, "What is Thai Massage?" his response was always the same: "Thai Massage is giving mettā."
 What makes Thai Massage so powerful and effective is the ability of the practitioner to maintain a state of heart-centered mindfulness and presence as they are giving to the recipient.